-The short answer for this question is that some monoglycerides are vegan, and some are not.
+The short answer for this question is that some monoglycerides and diglycerides are vegan, and some are not.

 Sorry to say, there’s no easy answer that always applies.

 Sometimes on packages it will say something like “vegetable monoglycerides,” but in most cases you’ll need to contact the manufacturer for more details.

 Glycerides are made commercially by a reaction between triglycerides and glycerol.

 If you’ve read my post on if glycerol is vegan, you’ll know that some glycerol comes from plant sources, and some comes from animal sources.